In the Mood for Love: Box office

-Reception and legacy
+Critical response

-On Rotten Tomatoes, the film holds an approval rating of 91% based on 144 reviews, with an average rating of 8.0/10.
-The website's critical consensus reads: "This understated romance, featuring good performances by its leads, is both visually beautiful and emotionally moving".
-On Metacritic, the film has a weighted average score of 85 out of 100 based on 28 critic reviews, indicating "universal acclaim".
+On Rotten Tomatoes, the film holds an approval rating of 92% based on 191 reviews.
+The website's critical consensus reads: "An exquisitely shot showcase for Maggie Cheung and Tony Leung that marks a somber evolution of Wong Kar-wai's chic style, In the Mood for Love is a tantric tease that's liable to break your heart."
+On Metacritic, the film has a weighted average score of 87 out of 100 based on 28 critic reviews, indicating "universal acclaim".

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, calling it "a lush story of unrequited love".
 Elvis Mitchell, writing for The New York Times, referred to it as "probably the most breathtakingly gorgeous film of the year".

 Peter Travers of Rolling Stone wrote that "in the hands of a hack, In the Mood for Love could have been a snickering sex farce.
 In the hands of Wong Kar-wai ... the film is alive with delicacy and feeling".
 Peter Walker of The Guardian, describing it as his "favourite film", wrote that it provides "profound and moving reflections on life's fundamentals.
 It's a film about, yes, love; but also betrayal, loss, missed opportunities, memory, the brutality of time's passage, loneliness—the list goes on".
 David Parkinson of Empire awarded the film five out of five stars, writing that "the performances are masterly, and the photography beautiful.
-It's a genuinely romantic romance and makes for sublime cinema". jmc of Notes on Cinema writes: "Why does Wong Kar Wai begin the end of the film with a brief glimpse at Cambodian foreign relations[?]
-Cambodia, like the rest of Southeast Asia in the 1960s, is a victim of the actions of others [and] might be trying to put on a brave face when Charles de Gaulle visits; behind its countenance is anger at what others have done to it".
+It's a genuinely romantic romance and makes for sublime cinema".

+Influence

+In the Mood for Love has been called "era-defining ... [evoking] glamour with a streak of grittiness, and the feeling of being adrift," impacting popular culture broadly, including fashion and social media.
+A wide range of filmmakers have taken inspiration from the film, such as Sofia Coppola and Barry Jenkins, crediting it as a great film and a major influence on their own work.

+Wong Kar-wai's aesthetic style has been referenced directly in films as well.
+The director duo Daniels paid homage to the style of In the Mood for Love in the film Everything Everywhere All at Once.